Spring Mountains: Geography

 The Spring Mountains range is named for the number of springs to be found, many of them in the recesses of Red Rock Canyon National Conservation Area, which is on the eastern side of the mountains.

 The Spring Mountains divide the Pahrump Valley and Amargosa River basins from the Las Vegas Valley watershed, which drains into the Colorado River watershed, by way of Las Vegas Wash into Lake Mead, thus the mountains define part of the boundary of the Great Basin.
 The Great Basin Divide, (one of the Great Basin region borders) continues north through the Indian Springs Pass region, then turns due east at the perimeter mountain ranges north of Las Vegas.

 Mount Charleston

 The highest point is Mount Charleston (officially Charleston Peak), at 11918 ft.
 The area around Mount Charleston is protected in the Mount Charleston Wilderness.
 The main town in the area is also named Mount Charleston (Nevada), which lies in Kyle Canyon.
 The area is typically 30-40 °F cooler than the valleys below, and it is a popular getaway for Las Vegas residents and visitors.
 The Lee Canyon (Ski and Snowboard Resort) lies in Lee Canyon on State Highway 156.

+Strawberry Valley

+Strawberry Valley is the gap pass on the north point of the Spring Mountains.
+U.S. Route 95 in Nevada goes though the pass.
+Nevada State Route 160 is just west of the Strawberry Valley pass.